 - from second year onwards, a work placement programme (1-4 weeks) in collaboration with a variety of organisations,

-- monthly careers talks and workshops delivered by speakers working inside and outside of academia,
+- monthly careers talks and workshops delivered by speakers working in academia, industry research and a variety of science adjacent sectors,

 - an alumni network that connects current and former Crick staff and students,